Find your ideal space with Engel & Völkers Commercial

 Once fees are cleared and approvals granted, you will receive the official licence to operate.

-The cost of starting a business in Dubai typically ranges from AED 20,000 to AED 40,000; however, this varies significantly depending on various factors, including activity, license type and location.
-Typical expenses include:
+The cost of starting a business in Dubai typically ranges from AED 20,000 to AED 40,000.
+However, this varies depending on activity, license type, visa requirements, and office size.

 | Expense Type | Estimated Range (AED) |